pythonindia/inpycon-blog/content/blog/2021/volunteering.md

 * Filling our [Volunteer form](https://forms.gle/vuNphBsEc1KLXUSs9), which will let our team know you are interested in helping out.
 The leads for the workgroup you're interested in helping will contact you.

-* Joining the [mailing list](https://mail.python.org/mailman/listinfo/inpycon)to stay up to date with all the happenings, discussions, and overall progress of the conference preparations.
+* Joining the [mailing list](https://mail.python.org/mailman/listinfo/inpycon) to stay up to date with all the happenings, discussions, and overall progress of the conference preparations.

 * Join our [Zulip channel](https://pyconindia.zulipchat.com/) and follow the workgroups you would like to contribute to.
 There you can meet all other volunteers, and discuss and share your work with others.